checkly/docs.checklyhq.com/site/content/learn/headless/scraping-example-purchases.md

 > ⚠️ Websites might [restrict headless browser traffic](/learn/headless/challenging-flows/) in order to protect their users from fraud.
 2FA will also interfere with the script if enabled.

 ## Takeaways
-1. We can scrape information available behind a login wall with Puppeteer and Playwright.
+1. We can scrape information available behind a login wall with Playwright and Puppeteer.
 2. Some websites might not allow scraping.
 Always make sure you check their terms of service beforehand.

 ## Further reading
-1. [Basic scraping](/learn/headless/basics-scraping/) with Puppeteer and Playwright
+1. [Basic scraping](/learn/headless/basics-scraping/) with Playwright and Puppeteer